O’Neil/Ridley – 8:30-10:00 a.m.

 Responsibility for Contents

 You will receive a room inventory form at check-in; please complete it carefully with your Don.
-The completed form is retained by the Department of Housing and Student Life as a check against loss of or damage to the room and/or its contents at the end of the year.
+The completed form is retained by the Department of Student Engagement as a check against loss of or damage to the room and/or its contents at the end of the year.

-The Department of Housing and Student Life holds you financially responsible for any damage or loss to your room or its contents, and also for the cleanliness of the room upon vacating.
+The Department of Student Engagement holds you financially responsible for any damage or loss to your room or its contents, and also for the cleanliness of the room upon vacating.

 If you are assigned to suite-style accommodations, you are jointly responsible, with the other occupants of the suite, for cleaning, damage or losses to the shared lounge space in the suite.